Water & Sewers

 Did you know?

-- The Greater Vancouver Water District (GVWD) supplies our water to us.
-The GVWD owns the Capilano, Seymour and Coquitlam reservoirs and the majority of water supplied to Burnaby is from the Seymour reservoir.
+- The Greater Vancouver Water District (GVWD) supplies water to the City for distribution.
+The GVWD owns and operates the Capilano, Seymour and Coquitlam reservoirs.
+The majority of water supplied to Burnaby is from the Capilano and Seymour reservoirs, which is treated through Seymour-Capilano Filtration Plant.

 Water Conservation ToolsTap into water conservation. |